Azure/api-management-policy-snippets/examples/oauth-proxy/readme.md

 It checks for an incoming session-cookie and either
  - Redirects to oauth/signin if invalid / expired
+ - Fetches tokens from Redis, and decrypts them using the Session-Id (IV), and the TokenEncryptionKey (Key)
  - Renews access tokens using a refresh-token if they are nearing expiration
  - Appends the Bearer token to the request for use by the downstream API.